Resources granted to project members

 The trust decision

 These resources and groups are required for the proper functioning of a member of a project.
 Your collaborators are typically colleagues and others with whom you have an existing relationship.
-Before you add someone from outside this trusted group, think carefully about whether they should have access to the items mentioned above.
+Before you add someone from outside this trusted group, think carefully about whether they should have access to the previously mentioned items.